 The signer, born and raised in Santa Monica, describes the city as her safe haven.
 If we’re lucky enough, we all have that one place that no other can replace.
 The song is all about leaving bad situations and going back to that safe place of yours.

 Malibu is a luxurious slice of heaven on Earth, where many celebrities go when they want to get away from the crowds in LA.

 Although many believe Love wrote this song about Kurt Cobain, she claims differently (it’s supposedly about her first love interest who was from Malibu).
 In the song, she sings about getting away from Hollywood and finding peace on the beach, something she and Kurt dreamed of.

 Paris, the most romantic city in Europe, has always been a symbol of love, lights, and passion (its nickname is the ‘City of Light’).

-In the song, Friendly Fires sing about that Parisian life they dream of.
+In this catchy song, the Friendly Fires sing about the Parisian life they dream of.
 The narrator longs for the life he could live in the capital of France and dreams about running away to the City of Light with the person he loves.

 Hong Kong Garden – Siouxsie and the Banshees